marcelduin/Micrio.Blogpost.wasm-v3/README.md

 *Doing the hard work*

 Now the basic setup was known, this is where it became more difficult.
-I had to *actually* take all the JS code for rendering 2D images using Canvas2D and 360&deg; images using three.js/WebGL (let's call this the *twin engine*), and rewrite it in AssemblyScript.
+I had to *actually* take all the JS code for rendering 2D images using Canvas2D and 360&deg; images using three.js/WebGL (let's call this the *twin engine*), and rewrite it in AssemblyScript, using WebGL as graphical output.

 This required a few steps, which I will not fully document here since it's out of scope (*next blogpost: WebGL?*).
 But the most important steps are below.